darkreapyre/LNN/README.md

 - After doing research, it seems that other users had found similar issues with Lambda Functions spawning duplicate Lambda invocations, see [here](https://cloudonaut.io/your-lambda-function-might-execute-twice-deal-with-it/) for more information.
 To address this, the code now initializes [AWS DynamoDB](https://aws.amazon.com/dynamodb/) Tables (one for each Lambda Function) and ensure that each invocation is assigned a unique ID.
 If any duplicate functions are spawned, there is a conflict with the unique ID and the duplicate funciton immediatley terminates.
 ### Version 0.2: L-Layer Logistic Regression. (**Complete**)
 >**Notes:**
-- Unlike  `Version 0.1.3`, where **20,000** Epochs produces a good set of optimal paramaters, **2,500** Epochs is a good startong point for training iterations on `Version 0.2`.
-But due to the fact that it takes a significant amnount of time to train an L-Layer Network (approx. 40 hours), the development infrastructure has been removed from the *CloudFormation* deployment.
+- Unlike  `Version 0.1.3`, where **20,000** Epochs produces a good set of optimal paramaters, **2,500** Epochs is a good starting point for training iterations on `Version 0.2`.
+But due to the fact that it takes a significant amount of time to train an L-Layer Network (approx. 40 hours), the development infrastructure has been removed from the *CloudFormation* deployment.
 - Initially, the code (`LaunchLambda`) initialized the **Weights** and **Bias** with a `0.075` constraint.
 This significantly impacted the **Cost** function.
 It was further realized that the intitialization should be $\frac{1}{\sqrt{n}}$ and the **Bias** initialized to zero.
 - Based on the above, it was further realized that the **Cost Function** calculation was incorrect, **0.30319607531996434** after **2,500** Epochs.
 After applying the correct [cross-entropy cost function](http://neuralnetworksanddeeplearning.com/chap3.html#introducing_the_cross-entropy_cost_function), this was significantly improved upon.
 - Another issue that was discovered was the fact that when the various Activations a compiled into a single Matrix after eacch layer invocation, by the `TrainerLambda`, the sequence retuned by *ElastiCache* is **not** in numerical order.
 This basically means that the vectorized implementaiton of how the *Weights* apply to the output is out of order.
 After ensuring the correct numerical sequence was returned to construct the correct Matrix, the final **Cost** was **0.07576201861014191** after **3,000** Epochs.